-1.2 Eligibility
+1.2.
+Eligibility

-An Eligible CTA Participant must be aged 45 years and over, have not already completed a Course under Workforce Australia, and be participating in one of the following employment services:
+An Eligible CTA Participant must be aged 45 years and over, have not already completed a Course under Workforce Australia, have a myGov account or be participating in one of the following employment services:

 - Workforce Australia Services

 - Online Full Service or Online Base Service

+- Parent Pathways

 - Disability Employment Services (DES) in the Employment Assistance phase

 - Yarrabah Employment Services, or

 - Broome Employment Services.